-Editor, writer, strategist, facilitator, innovator, PR + public affairs expert, fund developer, and connector, Steff Hedenkamp provides top-notch professional communications services, valuable creativity, and critical insight to help her clients actualize goals and objectives, communicate key messages, and manifest new success.
+Writer, editor, strategist, facilitator, innovator, connector, independent thinker, multiple-points-of-view perceiver, information synthesizer, advocate and public affairs expert, Steff Hedenkamp provides top-notch professional communications services, valuable creativity, and critical insight to help her clients actualize goals and objectives, communicate key messages, and manifest new success.

-Steff is an entrepreneurial communications and public affairs professional with 20 years of experience in communications strategy, PR, community engagement and stakeholder involvement efforts, as well as special project initiatives.
-She has guided public- and private-sector clients to plan and implement actionable approaches to reach target audiences.
+Steff is an entrepreneurial public affairs and operations professional.
+She brings 20 years of experience in strategy, messaging, advocacy, community engagement and stakeholder involvement efforts.
+She specializes in special-project, inflection-point and launch initiatives, and is a seasoned project and program manager.
+She guides public- and private-sector clients to plan and implement actionable approaches to engage with target audiences in meaningful ways.

-She is a successful strategist with significant experience who clearly communicates complex ideas and programs, precisely crafting the “words and design” of creative and effective communications and public affairs tools.
-She is highly skilled at researching, writing, and editing compelling ghostwritten content, talking points and speeches, backgrounders, award submissions, reports, plans, presentations, proposals, and other internal and external work product.
+Steff is a successful strategist with significant experience.
+She clearly communicates complex ideas and programs, precisely crafting the “words and design” of creative and effective communications and public affairs tools.
+She is highly skilled at researching, designing, writing, and editing compelling ghostwritten content, key messages, talking points and speeches, backgrounders, award submissions, reports, plans, presentations, proposals, and other internal and external work product.

-Steff is a creative catalyst who works collaboratively to increase awareness, promote understanding, extend and enhance internal and external dialogue, and foster consensus and results.
-She serves to not only advance public affairs and communications efforts, but also strengthen overall organizational mission, objectives, and brand reputation.
+Steff is a creative catalyst.
+She works collaboratively to increase awareness, promote understanding, extend and enhance internal and external dialogue, and foster consensus and results.
+She serves to not only advance communications efforts, but also strengthen overall organizational operations, mission, objectives, brand reputation and social impact.

-Steff formed Red Quill Communications, Inc. in 2000 to extend to her clients the benefits of having their messages spoken with a clear, authentic, and imaginative voice.
-The firm specializes in helping organizations, governments, and businesses actualize communications and public affairs goals, and manifest organizational success.
+Steff founded Red Quill Communications, Inc. in 2000.
+She extends to her clients the benefits of having their messages spoken with a clear, authentic, and imaginative voice.
+The firm specializes in helping businesses, governments, agencies and organizations actualize communications and advocacy goals and operations, as well as manifest their intended success.
+Her most excellent clients are typically word-of-mouth referrals.

-In addition, she is a strategic partner to Parson + Associates providing project communications services for a number of municipal projects, including for the ongoing KC ADA Access project that is associated with the U.S. Department of Justice initiative Project Civic Access.
-She is also very proud to have served as a member of the Parson project team on the $74 million Leon Mercer Jordan Campus, home to the East Patrol Division Station and Regional Crime Lab in Kansas City, Missouri.
+Steff served as a strategic partner with Parson + Associates providing public affairs and communications services for a number of large-scale municipal projects for the City of Kansas City, Missouri, including on the redevelopment of the 18th & Vine Historic District, and the KC ADA Access project associated with the U.S. Department of Justice initiative Project Civic Access.
+She proudly served the Parson project team on the catalytic $74 million Leon Mercer Jordan Campus, home to the East Patrol Division Station and Regional Crime Lab in Kansas City, Missouri.

-She also provides strategic marketing communications services to pioneer Ann Geisler, CPCU, AU, AAI, president of Southern Cross Insurance Solutions and developer of The Midwife Plan, an Allied Healthcare Professional and General Liability policy designed specifically for Out-Of-Hospital (OOH) Midwives and Birth Center Practices.
+She currently also provides strategic marketing communications services to pioneer Ann Geisler, CPCU, AU, AAI, president of Southern Cross Insurance Solutions and developer of The Midwife Plan, a specialized Professional and General Liability insurance policy created for birth centers and allied healthcare professionals.
+Ann and her team have blazed a trail to provide insurance plans designed for midwives and practices in all types of settings.

 Previously, Steff worked with advertising and PR company, Barkley, one of the top 10 independent agencies in the United States, where she managed national retail corporate accounts involving public relations, crisis communications, cause marketing, community relations, strategic planning, and business development.
 (Interesting update: in 2012, her PR chums at Barkley in Kansas City created the new communications company Crossroads to help all kinds of amazing brands align all of their communications efforts around common and authentic brand values.)